quantifiedcode/python-anti-patterns/docs/correctness/unused_argument.rst

 Description
 -----------

 An argument wich was defined in the header of a function / method is not used in its body.
+This error is not critical, but considered bad style.

 Example
 -------

-The following function header defines two arguments :code:`arg_1` and `arg_2`.
+The following function header defines two arguments :code:`arg_1` and :code:`arg_2`.
 Even though :code:`arg_2` is defined, it is not used in the function's body.
-This is in general not critical but considered bad style.

 .. code:: python